 Most people think that the only way to give an inheritance is to give their loved ones the inheritance money directly.
 What could go wrong if you give the inheritance money to your loved ones?

-· Your spouse receives all of your money but because you have a blended family, your children risk not receiving their inheritance because they are not the heirs of your spouse
+· Consider if your spouse receives all of your money but because you have a blended family, your children risk not receiving their inheritance because they are not the heirs of your spouse

-· Your spouse receives all of your money but your spouse remarries, and now your children risk not receiving their inheritance because the step-parent may spend all of their inheritance
+· What if your spouse receives all of your money but your spouse remarries, and now your children risk not receiving their inheritance because the step-parent may spend all of their inheritance

-· Your daughter receives her inheritance, and your son-in-law gets it
+· Have you thought about if your daughter receives her inheritance, and your son-in-law gets it

-· Your son receives his inheritance and because he can’t handle money, he spends it all
+· When your son receives his inheritance but he can’t handle money, will he spend it all

-· Your son receives his inheritance, but because he owes a lot of debts, his creditors receive all of the inheritance money
+· Suppose your son receives his inheritance, but because he owes a lot of debts, his creditors will receive all the inheritance money

-· Your son receives his inheritance but because he has special needs and receives needs-based government assistance, he loses those benefits because he is now ineligible for those benefits
+· Do you need to protect your son when he receives his inheritance because he has special needs and receives needs-based government assistance; he’ll lose those benefits because he is now ineligible

-· Your inheritance causes family problems and fighting
+· We all know that an inheritance can cause family problems and fighting

 You have a lot of options to avoid issues and problems in the future.
 Giving your inheritance directly and outright to your loved ones is not the only option.
 In fact, it’s the option that usually leads to the most problems.
 Although this is simple and easy, you lose control over the funds after you give it to them.